 Please Note: There will be a $50.00 Fee for any check or credit card payments returned by the bank.

 We are no longer accepting personal checks for App fees.

 Southern Management Rentals offers an emergency hotline outside of normal business hours for the following purposes: no running water, no electric, no heat, fire, gas leak and flooding.
-If your emergency falls outside of our regular office hours (7am-5pm), please call our office at: 717-235-6950 ext 234 for Katy Higgs.
-Please leave a voicemail detailing your name, address and the issue.
-That voice mailbox is monitored after business hours.
+If your emergency falls outside of our regular office hours (7am-5pm), please call our office at: 717-880-7017.
+Please leave a detailed voicemail or text, with your full name, full property address and reason for concern.
+This voice mailbox is monitored after business hours.

 If you are locked out of your rental unit, the tenant is responsible for calling a lock smith and will be responsible for all charges.

 I only take cat naps in between searches.